Mindfulness-Based Cognitive Therapy (MBCT) in London

 - negative thinking.

-What does a session consist of?
+What does a talk therapy session consist of?

 Like all forms of talk therapy, your therapist will ask targeted questions and then listen carefully to your responses, reflecting back what they hear.
 But MBCT is also a very practical form of therapy.
 So sessions can involve exercises and various tools, like guided meditations, visualisations, and 'body scanning', where your attention shows you where you are holding tension.
 Note you might also be given homework to do between sessions.